C2DH/open-tei-transviewer/ReadMe.txt

 3. Folders and files
 -------------------------------------

-transviewer.js - main Transviewer module

 3.1. data

 TEI Transviewer samples, for three configurations:
 - facsimile only (sample_facs-only)
 - transcription and facsimile (sample_transcr-facs)
-- transcription only (sample_transcr-only)
+- transcription only (sample_transcr-only).

 For each corresponding configuration, there is a common hierarchy of subfolders:

-html_saxonce - results of the xslt transformation using Saxon-CE media - images of the digitised facsimiles html - results of the xslt transformation without using Saxon-CE xml - files in XML-TEI format to be transfromed and visualised via the Transviwer
+html - Results of the xslt transformation without using Saxon-CE. html_saxonce - Results of the xslt transformation using Saxon-CE. media - Images of the digitised facsimiles. xml - Files in XML-TEI format to be transformed and visualised via the Transviwer.

 3.2. transviewer

+transviewer.js - main Transviewer module

 images - Transviewer icons